DarkCat09/HelloFar/README.md

 # HelloFar
-This is my first plugin for FAR Manager! (x64)
+This is my first plugin for FAR Manager x64!
 It's just show message "Hello" on your language.